Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_02_Using_Integrated_Memory_Controller_with_NoC/README.md

 ## Description of the Design
 This design uses two AXI4 traffic generators to write and read data to/from DDR4 memory connected to the NoC through three integrated DDR4 memory controller (MC) blocks.
-The first traffic generator reads and writes from a single DDR memory through one AXI NoC instance while the second traffic generator reads and writes from a pair of interleaved DDR memories through a second AXI NoC instance.
-AXI performance monitors are used to report the average bandwidth and latency achieved by each of the AXI connections.
+The first traffic generator will read and write from a single DDR memory through one AXI NoC instance while the second traffic generator will read and write from a pair of interleaved DDR memories through a second AXI NoC instance.
+AXI performance monitors will be used to report the average bandwidth and latency achieved by each of the AXI connections.
 This lesson uses a bottom up design flow in which the logical NoCs are instantiated first and Designer Assistance is used to build the design around it.
-As in Module_01, traffic generators are used to simulate the data flow of a real application.
+As in Module_01, traffic generators will be used to simulate the data flow of a real application.

-***Note***: This lab is provided as an example only.
+Note: This lab is provided as an example only.
 Figures and information depicted here might vary from the current version.
 ## Create the Design
-Follow the steps given in Module_01 to open the 2020.2 release of an AMD Vivado&trade;, create a new project with the **xcvc1902-vsva2197-1LP-e-S** part, and create a new block design.
+Follow the steps given in Module_01 to open the 2020.2 release of Vivado®, create a new project with the **xcvc1902-vsva2197-1LP-e-S** part, and create a new block design.
 ### Instantiate IP and run Designer Assistance
 1. Instantiate two AXI NoC instances from the IP catalog (**IP catalog** → **AXI NoC**) and drag onto the design canvas.